 - A variety of seasonings and processed foods line the shelves of the Japanese markets.
 Chinese, Western, and ethnic seasonings and processed foods are available in household size and bulk restaurant size.
 Spice up your life and bring color to your table by trying out new seasonings today.

 - Snacks and Sweets菓子

-- Package of “Osembei,” or rice cracker, dried fruits, and nuts are also popular as a souvenir, for they go well with alcoholic drinks.
+- Packages of “Osembei,” or rice crackers, dried fruits, and nuts are also popular as a souvenir, for they go well with alcoholic drinks.
 Traditional confectionaries called “wa-gashi” have been quite popular among workers in Tsukiji Market.

 - Dried fish have been exported to China for a few hundred years, making their way into Chinese cuisine.

 Even now, dried salmon, scallops and squids are popular overseas.

 - “Katsuobushi” is dried bonito flakes used to make “dashi” (clear fish stock) which is the most essential ingredient in Japanese cuisine.
 Bonito go through a rigorous process of boiling, smoking, fermenting, and drying until it is as hard as a piece of wood.
 Thin flakes are cut from the dried Bonito using a plane.
 Bonito stopped after the process of smoking are called “Arabushi” and the ones stopped after the fermenting step are called “Karebushi.”